macadmins/ddm_testing/README.md

 The easier way to get started with a vm is using tart, but feel free to use whatever you prefer.
 See [Tart Quickstart](tart_quickstart.md) for more info.

 - Copy the enroll_$MDM.mobileconfig onto your VM and install it.
-- Confirm there is stuff happening using `sudo log stream --info --debug --preciate 'subsystem == "com.apple.ManagedClient"'`
+- Confirm there is stuff happening using `sudo log stream --info --debug --predicate 'subsystem == "com.apple.ManagedClient"'`

 Lastly, grab your test VM's hardware UUID as we will need this for all ddm opertaions.
 The rest of this guide will assume the `ID` env var is set to your test vm's UUID.